rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Then the woman came and told her husband, A man of God came to me, and his appearance was like the appearance of the angel of God, very awesome.
 I did not ask him where he was from, and he did not tell me his name, ^1306

-but he said to me, Behold, you shall conceive and bear a son.
-So then drink no wine or strong drink, and eat nothing unclean, for the child shall be a Nazirite to God from the womb to the day of his death. ^1307
+but he said to me, 'Behold, you shall conceive and bear a son.
+So then drink no wine or strong drink, and eat nothing unclean, for the child shall be a Nazirite to God from the womb to the day of his death.' ^1307

-Then Manoah prayed to the Lord and said, O Lord, please let the man of God whom you sent come again to us and teach us what we are to do with the child who will be born. ^1308
+Then Manoah prayed to the LORD and said, O Lord, please let the man of God whom you sent come again to us and teach us what we are to do with the child who will be born. ^1308

 And God listened to the voice of Manoah, and the angel of God came again to the woman as she sat in the field.
 But Manoah her husband was not with her. ^1309